kafkalainen/roger-skyline-1/README.md

 ##Web part
 - Self-Signed SSL
-[ ] You have to set a web server who should BE available on the VM’s IP or an host(init.login.com for exemple) Choose between nginx and apache.
+[x] You have to set a web server who should BE available on the VM’s IP or an host(init.login.com for exemple) Choose between nginx and apache.
 - [Tutorial on Wordpress on LEMP](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lemp-on-ubuntu-18-04)
 - LEMP comes from words Linux, Nginx (pronounced enginex), MySQL and PHP.
 - [Tutorial on installing LEMP stack](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04)
-- I initially felt more  to create a webserver.
+- I initially felt more inclined to create a webserver with Apache2, but since I've already used it, I decided to give nginx a go.

-[ ] You have to set a self-signed SSL on all of your services.
+[x] You have to set a self-signed SSL on all of your services.
 - req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem
 - openssl x509 -text -noout -in certificate.pem
 - openssl pkcs12 -inkey key.pem -in certificate.pem -export -out certificate.p12